Electric Guitar Tuner Online –

 Fresh strings also help maintain better tuning accuracy.

-26. Guitar Maintenance and Tuning Stability
+Electric Guitar Maintenance and Tuning Stability

 Proper guitar maintenance helps keep your instrument in tune.
 Cleaning the strings, maintaining the nut and bridge, and replacing old strings all contribute to tuning stability.